-The Smith machine, the piece of equipment with a barbell fixed in a sliding plane of motion, has a bad reputation among trainers and coaches -- and with good reason: It encourages poor form, makes strength imbalances worse and can cause injury by restricting natural movement.
+The Smith machine — that piece of equipment with a barbell fixed in a sliding plane of motion — has a bad reputation among trainers and coaches.
+And with good reason: It encourages poor form, makes strength imbalances worse and can cause injury by restricting natural movement.

-If one of your arms is slightly longer than the other, for example, and you do a bench press using the Smith, the machine will force both arms to press the bar equally, says Aaron Brooks, a biomechanics expert and owner of Perfect Postures in Auburndale, Massachusetts.
-As a result, one side will get stronger than the other -- and stay that way.
+If one of your arms is slightly longer than the other, for example, and you do a bench press using the Smith, the machine will force both arms to press the bar equally, says Aaron Brooks, a biomechanics expert and owner of Perfect Postures.
+As a result, one side will get stronger than the other — and stay that way.

-"It's not real movement," Brooks said. "[The machine] forces the joints to move in a way they may not want to move in because it's a fixed plane of motion."
+"It's not real movement," Brooks says. "[The machine] forces the joints to move in a way they may not want to move in because it's a fixed plane of motion."

-For this reason, performing the squats, bench presses, upright rows and other popular training moves commonly executed on the Smith machine is not your soundest option.
+For this reason, performing squats, bench presses, upright rows and other popular exercises on the Smith machine isn't your best bet.
 But the Smith doesn't have to be wasted gym real estate when you know how to properly use it.
 Here are six benefits of using it and the best way to get what you want from it.

 To perform the toss safely, lie beneath the Smith machine and throw and catch the bar at the top of presses.
 Execute six reps, or fewer, per set.
-This is the optimum range for enhancing power.
+That's the optimum range for enhancing power.

-Not only is the fixed bar of the Smith great for incline pushups, it's also great for turning the pushup upside-down -- working horizontal pulling with the inverted row.
+Not only is the fixed bar of the Smith great for incline push-ups, it's also great for turning the push-up upside-down with the inverted row.

-Set the bar at hip height (this is key to help maintain form) and lie beneath the bar, instructs Craig Ballantyne, creator and owner of Turbulence Training fat-loss system.
-Reach your arms up and grab the bar with an overhand grip that's slightly beyond shoulder width.
+Set the bar at hip height (this is key to help maintain form) and lie beneath the bar.
+Extend your arms up and grab the bar with an overhand grip that's slightly beyond shoulder width.
 Create a straight body line from head to heels, with your heels resting on the floor and your torso suspended in the air.
 Keeping a rigid body line, pull your chest to the bar.

-To make the move easier, bend your knees slightly -- or even all the way to 90 degrees.
-If you bend your knees, however, make certain you keep your body straight from shoulders to knees throughout the move.
+To make the move easier, bend your knees slightly — or even all the way to 90 degrees.
+If you bend your knees, however, make sure you keep your body straight from shoulders to knees throughout the move.

-Open Your Hips to Relieve Pain and Strengthen Your Legs
+3. Open Your Hips and Strengthen Your Legs

 Most exercisers don't move laterally once they've left organized athletics, which is rough on our hips, says Frisch.
 Without this side-to-side movement, our hips and groins tighten, which can cause back and hip pain, and we lose single-leg strength, which can make us prone to injury.

-There are few things that get you moving and having fun like a jungle gym -- and your gym has one if it has a Smith machine.
-Turn the fixed bar into an obstacle to really get your heart pumping, says Jared Meacham, owner and personal training director at Precision Body Designs in Covington, Louisiana.
+There are few things that get you moving and having fun like a jungle gym — and the Smith machine can sub for one.
+Turn the fixed bar into an obstacle to really get your heart pumping, says Jared Meacham, director of fitness services at Sky Fitness & Wellbeing.

-In the same way you used the fixed bar for incline pushups, you can use the elevated bar for incline planks -- with one or two hands, says Mike Wunsch, performance director at Results Fitness in Santa Clarita, California.
+In the same way you used the fixed bar for incline push-ups, you can use the elevated bar for incline planks — with one or two hands, says Mike Wunsch, performance director at Results Fitness.

-"You can use this to pass from hand to hand, perform pushups with a knee drive, or single-leg or -arm pushups," he said, adding that when you get good at a move at a higher level, you can "fix the bar in a new position and try again."
+"You can use this to pass from hand to hand, perform push-ups with a knee drive, or single-leg or -arm push-ups," he says, adding that when you get good at a move at a higher level, you can "fix the bar in a new position and try again."